Jamiegaskin/filesystem-monitor/README.md

 ambari-server restart
 ```

 Installation can now be completed by adding the service "Filesystem Monitor".
-The only configuration you **must** set immediately is the host name for the Ambari Metrics Collector.

 After installation restart the Ambari Server one more time to pick up the auto-configured widgets and metrics.